PrabhanjanJois/AMG-System-VTU-FInal-Project/README.md

 * Existing Students.
 * Existing Lectures.
 * Time Table of all classes.
-* Individual Student's attendance.
-* Individual Student's marks.
-* Individual Student's reports.
+* Individual Student's attendance, marks and reports.
 * Student end read only interface.

 <b>_Built using:_</b>